-You have a lot more control over the aging process than you might think!
+You have a lot more control over the aging process than you might think.
 In this article, we’re going to discuss why aging happens and how it occurs in your body.
 You’ll learn how this affects your skin and how chronic inflammation is the source of the premature aging you’re trying to avoid.

-Then we’ll look at the things in our environment that we have control over to reduce inflammation and slow the aging process.
-We’ll turn this into our holistic anti-aging plan, and you can download a copy at the end.
+We will walk through the things in your environment that you have control over, which will help you to reduce inflammation and slow your own aging process.
+Finally, we’ll turn this into your holistic anti-aging plan, and you’ll be able to download a copy of if before you leave.

 Why Do We Age?
 Genes vs. Environment